 - Kosher Salt and Ground Black Pepper to taste

-- Peel the potatoes and steam them until the center is cooked through (approximately 20 minutes).
+- Steam the potatoes until the center is cooked through (approximately 20 minutes).
 Alternatively the potatoes may be boiled just until soft, drained and returned to the heat to dry before processing them further.

-- Preferred method of mashing is to put the potatoes through a potato ricer which keeps them light and airy.
+- When cooked, mashed the potatoes.
+Preferred method of mashing is to put the potatoes through a potato ricer which keeps them light and airy.
 Alternatively a traditional masher may also be used though typically makes the potatoes more dense when mashed.

-- When served add small pats of butter (from the remaining 2 tablespoons) to the top of each serving.
+When serving, add small pats of butter (from the remaining 2 tablespoons) to the top of each serving.
 Serve hot.